Portfolio Guidelines (BFA and MFA)

 - What are your artistic goals?

-Required Written Materials
+Additional Required Written Materials

 Applicants who have passed the preliminary selection process will be notified in mid-February.
-At that time, candidates may be invited to visit CalArts in March for an interview day to meet faculty, staff, students, and fellow shortlisted applicants.
-The interview is required of invited applicants and is an important component of the final selection process.
+At that time, candidates will be invited to visit CalArts in March for an interview and to meet faculty and students.
+An interview is required of invited applicants and is an important component of the final selection process.

 Video chat interviews are available in exceptional cases, however we like to emphasize the importance of having an in-person interview as part of the application process for prospective students.
 Additionally, an in-person interview gives you a unique opportunity to see the school and meet and talk to the faculty.